 Kape Technologies is a London-based cybersecurity and privacy-focused software firm that has a number of popular tools under its name including anti-malware, computer driver utility, and VPN software.

-However, at the same time, few companies controlling a majority of the VPN brands threatens a lack of diversity in the industry.
+However, at the same time, few companies controlling a majority of the VPN brands threatens a lack of diversity in the industry in USA.
 Barriers to new entrants might make it considerably more challenging for new companies to gain a firm footing in the market.
 This is a negative development for those VPN users that prefer smaller companies which may be error-prone but more trustworthy from the privacy standpoint.

 Nonetheless, for PIA, this acquisition could prove extremely beneficial in improving their existing infrastructure and overall quality of services.
 It is reported that Kape will be paying off debts owed by PIA, an amount of $32.1 million.
 With the debts paid, PIA will now be able to focus on the important components of their product and initiate improvements for an even more polished brand than PIA currently is now.

-The Shady Past of Kape Technologies and PIA
+The Shady Past of Kape Technologies and PIA in USA

 Quite alarmingly, MalwareBytes treated Crossrider’s software as malware.
 This calls into question the legitimacy of Kape Technologies and raises doubts about their commitment to privacy of users.
 These facts probably won’t go too well with VPN customers as they become increasingly protective about their information going into the hand of these companies.
-Who knows what a company that had hidden malware in their software in the past is capable of today.
+Who knows what a company that had hidden malware in their software in the past is capable of today in USA.

 PIA itself has been involved in its own mess of controversies in the past.
 Earlier this year, PIA hired Mark Karpeles as their CTO.
 Mr. Karpeles was found guilty of tampering with financial records of his previous company, Mt.
 Gox.